Electronic-Signatures-Industries/xdv-invoice-protocol/README.md

 **XDV Invoice protocol** is a protocol that uses IPFS and Ethereum to store DGI Electronic Invoicing or any other type of invoices, with the following features:

-- **IPLD storage and query**: Allows for document patching and query with IPFS DAG
+- **Filecoin IPLD storage and query**: Allows for document patching and query with IPLD
 - **DID  Ethereum compatible**: Uses did-ethr for identity
 - **Smart Contract Sync**: Nodes get sync with invoicing data using **VulcanizedDB**
 - **API or JSON-RPC**: Use web3 or API to integrate to protocol